flaiming/Domain-Parking-Sensors/README.md

+**DISCLAIMER: This code was forked from someone who then deleted the repo.
+It's not mine code.**

 # Domain Parking Sensors

 ### Introduction
 These scripts can be used to extract features from web pages to build a classifier that can detect parked domains.
 The code is based on the research paper **"Parking Sensors: Analyzing and Detecting Parked Domains"** [[PDF]](http://www.internetsociety.org/doc/parking-sensors-analyzing-and-detecting-parked-domains) by Thomas Vissers, Nick Nikiforakis and Wouter Joosen.
 If you use, extend or build upon this project, we kindly ask you to cite the original NDSS paper.
 The relevant BibTeX is provided below.